PrivateSweeney/Menagerie/README.md

 # Menagerie

-A CrowdStrike Response script for doing simple intial triage and data collection from a system (autorun information, installedsoftware, files and hashes, etc..)
+A CrowdStrike Response script for doing simple initial triage and data collection from a system (autorun information, installedsoftware, files and hashes, etc..)

+## Setup
-Create a new script via Configuration -> Response Scripts & Files and name it Menagerie
+Create a new script via `Configuration` -> `Response Scripts & Files` and name it Menagerie

 ```
 Usage: